manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 - Stablish WSL2 as default by opening a powershell and typing: wsl --set-default-version 2
 - restart your computer

-b) Xming X server for Windows, an X11 display server that will allow you to visualize, in particular the RViZ robot visualization and tools and the Gazebo simulation of the robot. (https://sourceforge.net/projects/xming/)
+b) X11 display server: Xming X server for Windows (https://sourceforge.net/projects/xming/), and XQuartz for macOS (https://www.xquartz.org/index.html).
+That will allow you to visualize, in particular the RViZ robot visualization and tools and the Gazebo simulation of the robot.

 c) Visual Studio Code